Also known as: pH monitoring - esophageal and Esophageal acidity test

 Your health care provider will ask you to not eat or drink after midnight before the test.
 You should also avoid smoking.

-Do not stop taking any medicine unless told to do so by your health care provider.
+DO NOT stop taking any medicine unless told to do so by your provider.

-You may experience a brief gagging sensation as the tube is passed through your throat.
+You briefly feel like gagging as the tube is passed through your throat.

 Normal value ranges may vary depending on the lab doing the test.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

 Increased acid in the esophagus may be related to:

 Richter JE, Friedenberg FK.
 Gastroesophageal reflux disease.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier;2010:chap 43.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 43.

 - Review date: